- When: October 12-15, 2023, Thursday afternoon through Sunday lunch.

 The Camp facilities are designed to be reasonably comfortable for attendees of all ages.
 There is heat, A/C (in the chapel and office / dining building), indoor plumbing, flush toilets, and electric appliances throughout the facility.
 Concrete walkways connect the dining room, chapel, and Oak Lodge buildings.
-Mattresses, however, will likely be smaller and less comfortable than those we're accustomed to at home.
+Steep inclines may be difficult for those with mobility issues.
+Mattresses will be smaller and less soft than those we're accustomed to at home.

 What about wi-fi and cell phone service at the campground?